 Holiday Safety Tips for the Delivery of Packages

-Community Service Officers at Boston Police Department C-6
+from our Community Service Officers at Boston Police Department C-6

 During the holiday season, the Boston Police Department advises residents to be aware of delivery packages being stolen from homes.
 With the holidays quickly approaching, we want to take this time to remind our residents to protect themselves from being targeted.